kamilazdybal/pykitPIV/docs/index.rst

 kinematic relationship between two consecutive PIV images is sufficient to determine particle displacement fields.

 **pykitPIV** provides images of varying complexity in order to exhaust challenging training scenarios.
+The goal of this library is to give the user, or a machine learning algorithm, a lot of flexibility in setting-up image generation.
 The generated image pairs, and the associated flow targets, can be directly used in training convolutional neural networks (CNNs) for optical flow estimation.
-The PIV images are compatible with PyTorch and can easily port with convolutional layers (``torch.nn.Conv2d``) or with convolutional filters (``torch.nn.functional.conv2d``).
+The image tensors are compatible with PyTorch and can easily port with convolutional layers (``torch.nn.Conv2d``) or with convolutional filters (``torch.nn.functional.conv2d``).
-The goal of this library is to give the user, or a machine learning algorithm, a lot of flexibility in setting-up image generation.

 The graph below shows the possible workflows constructed from the five main classes:

 .. image:: images/pykitPIV-workflow.svg
   :width: 900
   :align: center

-- The class **Particle** can be used to initialize particle properties and particle positions on an image.

-- The class **FlowField** can be used to create a velocity field to advect the particles.

-- The class **Motion** takes an object of class **Particle** and applies an object of class **FlowField** to it to advect the particles and generate an image pair tensor, :math:`\mathbf{I} = (I_1, I_2)^{\top}`, at time :math:`t_1` and :math:`t_2 = t_1 + \Delta t` respectively, where :math:`\Delta t` denotes the time separation between two PIV images.

-- The class **Image** can be used to apply laser and camera properties on any standalone image, as well as on a series of images of advected particles.

-- The class **Postprocess** is the endpoint of the workflow and can be used to postprocess a single image or a series of images.

-At each stage, the user can enforce reproducible image generation through fixing random seeds.

 For more information on kinematic training of convolutional neural networks (CNNs) using synthetic PIV images, please check the following references: